oslabs-beta/Kafka-Nimbus/README.md

 ### User guide

-If you do not have an AWS account, follow these steps.
-Otherwise, proceed to step 5.

 #### STEP 1 — Create an AWS account

 - Visit the AWS Management Console at https://aws.amazon.com/console/ and create a Root user account.